zkol/vsadmin/README.md

 ## Development Focus

+Like Vintage Story this script is in development.

 Currently, my main goals are (ordered by priority)
 1. continue Tyrons approach of the script and adapt it according to his wishes
 1. keep it in sync with the evolution of Vintage Story (e.g. stay compatible and make new server features available)